daaaaaaavid/NCHU-borrow-court/readme.md

     - OCR_path: Path of "pytesseract.exe"
     - target: You can borrow badminton, tennis, or table tennis court
-4. Write a .bat file and schedule batch file with windows task scheduler ˋˋˋ
+4. Write a .bat file and schedule batch file with windows task scheduler

-@echo off
+>@echo off
-"Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py" pause
+>"Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py"
-ˋˋˋ
+>pause

 ## Error
 Solve the following error in https://blog.csdn.net/zhoukeguai/article/details/113247342.